Trump downplays national security team texting military operation plan on Signal as a minor 'glitch'

 One Democrat calls the mistake ‘an embarrassment’

-One participant in the Signal chat, Director of National Intelligence Tulsi Gabbard, acknowledged during a Senate Intelligence Committee hearing on Tuesday that she was traveling overseas during the exchange.
+One official reported to be on the Signal chain, Director of National Intelligence Tulsi Gabbard, acknowledged during a Senate Intelligence Committee hearing on Tuesday that she was traveling overseas during the exchange.
 She wouldn’t say whether she was using her personal or government-issued phone because the matter is under review by the White House National Security Council.

 Both Gabbard and CIA Director John Ratcliffe, who also was a participant in the Signal exchange and also testified at Tuesday’s intelligence hearing, faced blistering criticism from lawmakers.